Published Oct 28, 2023

 - maple syrup and coconut sugar – the sweeteners in these cookies.

 - vanilla extract – another flavor enhancer.

-Bake: Roll out balls of cookie dough and then roll each ball in the cinnamon sugar mixture.
+Step 4: Roll out balls of cookie dough and then roll each ball in the cinnamon sugar mixture.
 Place on a baking sheet lined with parchment paper and flatten slightly.
-Bake for 10 minutes, in a preheated oven, until slightly golden and then transfer to a wire rack to cool completely.
+Bake for 10 minutes, in a preheated oven, until slightly golden.
+Let cool for a few minutes on the baking sheet then transfer to a wire rack to cool completely.

 How to Store

 If you won’t be eating these gluten-free snickerdoodle cookies right after making them, you’ll want to make sure you store them properly so they don’t get stale!

 Let your cookies cool completely and then layer the cookies in an airtight container and store at room temperature for 3-4 days or in the fridge for about a week.
 They store really well which makes them great for holiday parties and gifts!